 Key Takeaways for Jacksonville Home Sellers

 Here are a few key takeaways that homeowners should keep in mind when selling your home in Jacksonville:

 - Closing costs vary: Sellers in Jacksonville can expect to pay from 1% to 3% of the total sales price in closing costs; however, this can vary depending on your sales contract and what you negotiate with the buyer.
 To get an accurate idea of your closing costs, ask your title agent for an estimation.

 - Real estate commission is additional: Closing costs typically don’t include the realtor commissions, which in Jacksonville averages an additional 6% of the sales price.

 If you want to learn more about closing costs and what you can expect to pay when selling your home in Jacksonville, reach out to an experienced real estate agent or real estate attorney, who will be able to tell you how your closing costs will impact your sales proceeds.

 Also remember, the agent you choose can save you thousands on closing day.

 Clever partners with the best agents across the country (including in Jacksonville) to provide sellers with top, full-service agents.
-For a low, flat fee of $3000, or 1% if your home is worth over $350,000, you can list with a Clever agent and save up to 50% on commissions.
+For a low, flat fee of 1.5%, you can list with a Clever agent and save up to 50% on commissions.